vic-ma/howtodismantle.github.io/_posts/2023-09-20-Peakboard-Hub-Online-Using-lists-to-store-sensor-data.md

 Now, we add two table controls: one for `AirConditionerData`, and one for `AirConditionerLogs`.

-We can see that as new data comes in, it gets written to our PBHO list, and we read the updated PBHO list.
+We can see that as new data comes in, it gets written to our list, and we read the updated list.

 ![image](/assets/2023-09-20/080.gif)
 {% endcomment %}